For E-commerce Shoppers, Boxes are the New Storefronts

 Tapping into the same clienteling data (e.g. preferences, behaviors and purchases) obtained for in-store interactions, retailers can create a personalized unboxing experience that also reinforces a company’s vision and lifestyle.
 From the outside of the box to the inside of the box, retailers now have the ability to provide personal touchpoints and produce sensory cues that elicit the same type of mood boosts brought on during the act of shopping.

+Special types of corrugated boxes can complement a product's appearance by combining cushioning protection and presentation, while creating an off-the-retail-shelf effect.
 Brand-enhancing images, messages, and logos can be printed on boxes and carried over to the protective packaging materials inside.
 Inflatable cushioning materials wrapped around products can be molded into custom designed shapes and phrases.
 In the future, those protective materials may be also be scented.

 To make unboxing even more personal, customer data can used to produce hand-written notes, thank you cards, special offers, and samples which are tailored to individual shoppers and enforce a brand’s storyline and build customer loyalty.